automoto/go-code-golf/slices-arrays/1_random_slice/README.md

 1. Create a function that randomizes a slice.

-rovide working tests to show it works.
+Provide a few basic tests to verify it works.